|Pay now||Grades & Transcripts||class search||Text

 Students who were enrolled or are currently enrolled in ELL or ESL classes in high school should contact the Running Start Office at 360.383.3123 and arrange to take the QUIA test at the College.
 Please allow 3.5 hours for this test.

 Math Placement is not required for Running Start Admission.
-Students who wish to take a math class or a math-based science class at the College must first take the WCC math placement test.
-Students are encouraged to take math either at the high school or at the college every year.
-The math placement test is usually completed in a separate session after students have taken the initial sentence skills and reading tests outlined above.
+Students who wish to take a math class or a math-based class at the College must first take the WCC math placement test.
+Students are encouraged to take math every year.
+The math placement test is usually completed in a separate session after the student has been admitted.

 - Bring photo ID and your Whatcom Community College ID number.